IainHull/iainhull.github.com/_posts/2013-07-02-a-simple-rest-dsl-part-2.md

 {% endhighlight %}

 This shows how easy it is to create a simple DSL based the [Pimp My Library Pattern](https://wiki.scala-lang.org/display/SYGN/Pimp-my-library) and a few implicit conversions.
-The intent of each expression is made more explicit by removing the boiler plate code and simplifying the syntax so only information that affects the meaning of the expression is used.
+The intent of each expression is made more explicit by removing the boiler-plate code and simplifying the syntax so only information that affects the meaning of the expression is used.

-The source code for this post is available on [github](https://github.com/IainHull/resttest/tree/1e7fe664b3369657ef5ebf190a1470b0838f2102)
+The source code for this post is available on [github](https://github.com/IainHull/resttest/tree/e2d9b5e3640980a38aafeaa69c986d8d6da1ee6c)

-Next I will look at extending the DSL to include extracting specific values and verifying the response.
+Next I will examine extending the DSL to extract specific values and verifying parts of the response.

+If you would like to give me any feedback regarding this post I am happy to discuss anything and everything on Twitter and email.
+If there is enough interest I will also consider enabling comments on my blog.